gitstart/git-slice-tools/README.md

 ✨  Done in 123.92s.
 ```

+### Upgrade git-slice-tools workflow

+We keep `git-slice-tools.yml` template up-to-date with the last version of `git-slice-tools` version, we suggest repo owners to override their in-used `git-slice-tools.yml` with `git-slice-tools.yml` from this repo then sync back `env` section.

 ### git-slice-tools workflow features

 Once the setup is done, you can use `/git-slice ...` comments to trigger `git-slice-tools` jobs or use workflow dispatch if you want.